-The awarding of a degree during a specific term involves the following steps which must be met by certain deadlines.
-Exact due dates are posted in the Office of Graduate Studies and Research but it is advisable for the student to finish the requirements well ahead of the deadline to allow leeway for unexpected delays.
-All of the forms below should be turned in to the Office of Graduate Studies and Research by the posted deadlines.
+Exact due dates are posted by the Office of Graduate Studies but it is advisable for the student to finish the requirements well ahead of the deadline to allow leeway for unexpected delays.
+All of the forms below should be turned in to the Chemistry Departmental Office for routing to the Office of Graduate Studies by the posted deadlines.
 Any Incomplete or In Progress grades (except 603) must be removed no later than two weeks before graduation.